martinradev/gdb-pt-dump/README.md

 `gdb-pt-dump` is a gdb script to enhance debugging of a QEMU-based virtual machine.

-The repository also includes `pt_host` which extends the tool for examining the page tables of a Linux process.
+The repository also includes `pt_host` which is a BPF program that allows for examining the page tables of a Linux process.

 ## Supported architectures